chef/automate/components/docs-chef-io/content/automate/datafeed.md

 ## Enable/Disable a Data Feed Instance

 Chef Automate lets you temporarily disable the data feed.
-It can be helpful if the data feed is going under maintenance or you don't want to send the node data to a data feed.
+It can be helpful if the data feed is going under maintenance or you don't want to send the node or compliance data to a data feed.

 The data feed instances are by default enabled when created.
 To disable a feed: